The Four Ways of Being that Create the Foundation for Great Leadership, a Great Organization, and a Great Personal Life

 3. Being committed to something bigger than oneself: Being committed to something bigger than your personal concerns for yourself (says nothing about what that commitment ought to be).
 And finally

-4. Being a man or woman, or organization of Integrity: Your word to yourself and your word to others is whole and complete.
+4. Being a person, or organization of Integrity: Your word to yourself and your word to others is whole and complete.

 JEL Classification: M14